 About

-I am a Lecturer (≈ US Assistant Professor) at the Computer Science Department of the University of Cape Town and a researcher in UCT NLP.
-I recently finished my PhD under Jan Buys.
-My project was on subword-optimised neural text generation (language modelling, MT, data-to-text) for low-resource, morphologically complex languages.
+I am a Lecturer (≈ US Assistant Professor) at the Computer Science Department of the University of Cape Town and part of the UCT NLP research group.

-Previously I completed my masters in AI at the University of Amsterdam, supervised by Martha Lewis.
-Before that I obtained my undergraduate degrees in Computer Science and Mathematical Statistics at Stellenbosch University in South Africa.
+I completed my PhD under Jan Buys at the University of Cape Town in South Africa.
+My thesis was on optimising subword segmentation for low-resource, morphologically complex languages.
+Previously I obtained a masters in AI at the University of Amsterdam, supervised by Martha Lewis, and my undergraduate degrees in Computer Science and Mathematical Statistics at Stellenbosch University.

-Reviewing (2022-2025): ACL ARR, EMNLP, EACL, ICLR, NeurIPS, COLM, BlackBoxNLP, AfricaNLP
+Recent Reviewing (2024/2025): ACL ARR, NeurIPS, COLM, BlackBoxNLP, AfricaNLP

 Teaching (2025): CSC3022F Machine Learning for 3rd years, CSC2042S Supervised Machine Learning for 2nd years, CSC1016S Java programming for 1st years, CSC4019Z Research Methods for Honours.